rocky3xr/docs/_build/html/_sources/coinswap/swapbotsteps.rst.txt

 Simple Instructions for Advanced Users
 ======================================

 Below are the simplified instructions for those advanced users that don't require detailed steps.
-These are the same instructions that you will be receiving direclty from the Swap Bot by typing the **$simple** command when you connect to the Swap Bot.
+These are the same instructions that you will be receiving direclty from the Swap Bot by typing the **$simple** command in the Swap Bot Discord channel.

 Each of the sentences that start with the **$** symbol are commands that you will be sending directly to the SwapBot::